- Location and Housing

 The Jesus College Cambridge Fellowship gives one Pitt student the opportunity to study at Jesus College Cambridge each academic year.
 If you are selected to represent Pitt, you'll spend an academic year integrated in the small and tight-knit community of students studying the Natural Sciences at Jesus College Cambridge.
 A part of the larger University of Cambridge system, Jesus College is known for excellence in the natural sciences and medicine.

 A year at Jesus College Cambridge is incredibly different from a year at Pitt.
 You'll study only three courses (known as tripos) throughout the academic year, but the breadth and depth of knowledge that you gain in each will amaze you.
 A tutor will guide you through the process, creating a course that is designed just for you.
-Weekly reading, discussions, and lectures from across the University combine you challenge you academically.
+Weekly reading, discussions, and lectures from across the University challenge you academically.

 - Deepen your knowledge of the natural sciences through the British tutorial system